EricMentele/HRWatch/README.md

 ## HR Watch

 A watch app that shows current heart rate and allows you to set a target range.
-Haptic feedback help you stay in the desired range.
+Visially indicates heart rate and being in the desired range.